GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 - Connect an Instagram, X, and/or Circle account.
 <img width="1585" height="765" alt="image" src="https://github.com/user-attachments/assets/50aac66f-80f5-4472-ae43-58c17e476fd3" />

 - Any Instagram or X account connected here is the account participants will have to tag if they want their social media post to become an entry to the competition.
-This provides an additional option to submit posts to the competition.
+This is the only way for entries to be submitted to a social site competition
 - Connecting a Circle token will allow posts to be posted to Circle.
 Posting to Circle is done in the same way as in Social Inboxes.

 ---